 Dedicated to developing the chamber music leaders of the future, CMS created CMS Two, the highly regarded and rigorously competitive three-season residency for the most important chamber music ensembles and individuals, that fully integrates CMS Two artists into every facet of CMS activities.
 Each year, a number of CMS Two alumni are invited to become CMS Season Artists and Guest Artists, and many of the world’s leading artists, such as pianist Lang Lang, cellist Alisa Weilerstein, flutist Tara Helen O’Connor, violinist Hilary Hahn, and many others are alumni of the program.
 A Season Artist with CMS since he completed the program in 2011-12, CMS Two alumnus cellist Nicholas Canellakis wrote: “There isn't a single musical organization in the country that helps young musicians like the Chamber Music Society does with its CMS Two program.”

 When CMS was founded, live performance of chamber music was dominated by the string quartet.
 CMS drew together a small repertory company, nine of the finest string, wind, and keyboard artists, and started performing a rich array of repertoire not often heard on the concert stages of New York City.
 Since that time, the world of chamber music has grown and changed dramatically, with large numbers of ensembles across the country in varying instrumental combinations performing all imaginable kinds of chamber music – and CMS has grown and changed with it.
-CMS is now a company of some thirty-five artists with guest artists performing a wide range of concerts and education events.
-Among these artists are veteran favorites of CMS; newcomers to the core group of artists; young talents joining CMS through Chamber Music Society Two (a highly competitive three-year residency program); and guest artists who contribute to special repertoire projects.
+CMS now has a roster of over 100 of the finest chamber musicians from around the world, performing a wide range of concerts and education events.

 Thousands of children and adults attend the educational programs of the Chamber Music Society through multiple points of entry into the world of live music making.
 From school-based programs, family concerts, and a specially designed teen concert series to pre-concert composer chats and intensive lectures on the season’s repertoire for adults, the CMS education department is dedicated to restoring the art of listening and to presenting the vast body of chamber music repertoire to audiences from a wide range of backgrounds, ages, and levels of musical knowledge.